 Before you go to the shoe store and hyperventilate, now what?
 I recommend using the chunky treads for sandboxes and smaller treads for areas full of stickers.
 It’s just my opinion, but it may save you time cleaning floors and save your feet from stepping on stickers or thorns.
-Even though our kids may seem like they are outgrowing shoes every day sometimes, it takes a bit longer as they grow older, so remember to check the bottom of their shoes and make sure they still have some kind of traction, because whatever tread you choose it will wear out over time.
+Even though our kids may seem like they are outgrowing shoes every day sometimes, it takes a bit longer as they grow older, so remember to check the bottom of their shoes and make sure they still have some traction, because whatever tread you choose, it will wear out over time.
 If they can’t get a grip on your floor, then it’s an accident waiting to happen.
 Use slicks on the race track only and keep your kids safe while they play!
-Hope this helps.
+I hope this helps.